telerik/blazor-docs/knowledge-base/grid-customize-delete-confirmation-dialog.md

 ## Description

+This KB article answers the following questions:

-How to customize the built-in Delete Confirmation Dialog of the Grid?
+* How to customize the built-in Delete Confirmation Dialog of the Grid?

-I want to add some item details to the text of the Delete Confirmation Dialog to notify the user for the item they are trying to delete.
+* I want to add some item details to the text of the Delete Confirmation Dialog to notify the user for the item they are trying to delete.
 How to achieve that?

-How to change the text of the buttons in the Delete Confirmation Dialog?
+* How to change the text of the buttons in the Delete Confirmation Dialog?

-How to change the title and the content of the Delete Confirmation Dialog?
+* How to change the title and the content of the Delete Confirmation Dialog?

 ## Solution